AlayaNetwork/alaya-devdocs/website/docs/JS-SDK.md

 Property：

-`String` - 20 Bytes: 20 Bytes: Any PlatON address.
+`String` - 20 Bytes: 20 Bytes: Any Alaya address.
 You should have the private key for that address in your node or keystore.
 (Default is undefined)

 Example: